How to Use Cookies in JavaScript

 For example, as noted above, don't use my delete_cookie() function on cookies you set yourself with your own or some other person's code.
 It may not work if the path is not set the way I did in my set_cookie() function.
 There may be other inter-dependencies as well.

 Since the code is in JavaScript, if your visitors disable JavaScript execution in their browser, your cookie code will fail.
 You should try to design your website so that it will still be functional and readable even if JavaScript is not available.
 Your site need not have all the functionality that it has when JavaScript is available, but it should still work.
-This is also needed for if you want your website to rank well in the search engines, since search engines operate like browsers with no JavaScript capability.
+This is also needed for if you want your website to rank well in the search engines, since the ability of search engines to run complicated JavaScript code to produce the same output as a web browser is not guaranteed.

 Armed with the above code and functions, you should be able to write JavaScripts that make use of cookies on your page without having to reinvent the wheel.